 - 1. Select the VLAN interface from the "Interface" drop-down list. - 2.
 Click the "Create" button.
 A new row is inserted in the table. - 3.
-Click the "Set Values" button.
 Configure the subnet on the "Configuration" tab.

 On this page, you configure the IPv4 interface.